encryptedninja/whoami/README.md

 ## whoami
 root

-Thisofile, tools and methodology are for Penetration Testing and Red Teaming.
-The public repos are to facilitate a quick lookup on configs and basic switches.
-Stick arouuund if you want to.
+This profile shows tools and methodologies that are for Penetration Testing and Red Teaming.
+The public repos here are to facilitate a quick lookup on configs and basic switches.
+Stick around if you want to.